medialab/minet/docs/cli.md

   query                                      Search query.

 optional arguments:
-  -h, --help                                 show this help message and exit --rcfile RCFILE                            Custom path to a minet configuration file.
-  -t TOKEN, --token TOKEN                    Mediacloud API token (also called "key" sometimes).
-Can also be configured in a .minetrc file as "mediacloud.token" or read from the MINET_MEDIACLOUD_TOKEN env variable.
   -c COLLECTIONS, --collections COLLECTIONS  List of collection ids to search, separated by commas.
   --filter-query FILTER_QUERY                Solr filter query `fq` to use.
 Can be used to optimize some parts of the query.
   -m MEDIAS, --medias MEDIAS                 List of media ids to search, separated by commas.